jakebellacera/dotfiles/README.md

 ## What's included

-* My custom configuration of various settings in OS X.
+* My custom configuration of various settings in macOS
 * My custom bash configuration.
 * The latest version of vim, set to the default `EDITOR`, with my custom configuration, bundles, etc.
 * The latest version of git with my `.gitignore_global` set.